Infrahub supports two different types of webhooks:

 4. Add the repository to Infrahub

-Add your repository containing the transform to Infrahub.
+Add your repository containing the Transformation to Infrahub.
 See the repository guide for instructions.

 5. Create the custom webhook